cgurbatri/Module1_Excel/README.md

 The two figures above suggest that fundraising for plays compared to other categories has been the most successful.

-IFactors investigated to gain insight into overall campaign success include: (1) Duration of campaign, (2) Fundraising goal, (3) Amount pledged, and (4) Launch date.
+Factors investigated to gain insight into overall campaign success include: (1) Duration of campaign, (2) Fundraising goal, (3) Amount pledged, and (4) Launch date.
 A description of the findings is below:

 **Duration of campaign** For all campaigns, we found that the average campaign duration was around 30 days and the second most frequent campaign duration was 60 days.
 Though the trend is not robust, the graph does suggest that longer campaigns are not necessarily more successful, which works in Louise's favor because she ran her campaign for a "short" amount of time (**Figure 3**).